Where to Stay in Vienna: Best Areas & Hotels

 The practical Pension Pharmador is ideal for longer stays, offering newly updated suites with kitchens, laundry, and secure parking.
 Located in Vienna's art district, the Neubau neighborhood, it is close to tram stops as well as restaurants, two shopping centers, and many art galleries and museums.

 In the even more removed Hietzing neighborhood, the Austria Trend Parkhotel Schoenbrunn Vienna is a good choice for those traveling with young children.
 Once a guesthouse for the Schonbrunn Palace, the bright, well-appointed rooms overlook the palace and expansive park, which includes a maze and labyrinth as well as the Vienna Zoo, home to several happy pandas.

-Where to Stay for Romance
+Where to Stay in Vienna for Couples

 The Palais Hansen Kempinski is just two blocks from the lovely Hermann-Gmeiner Park, where couples can enjoy a peaceful afternoon or the excitement of the zipline.
 This hotel has been in operation since 1873, when it was built, but it has the best in modern amenities and updated styles, offering a fitness center, pool, and spa, as well as a full range of services, including babysitting and airport transportation.